Blog – Posted on Monday, Nov 18

 Humans have long been fascinated by all things fearful and forbidden, and for centuries now, the pinnacle of that fascination has been crime.
-From the penny dreadfuls of yore to mega-hit podcasts like Serial and Making a Murderer, our collective appetite for these gory stories has never waned — which means there’s a record number of true crime books on shelves today, some of which are more skillfully executed (no pun intended) than others.
+From the penny dreadfuls of yore to mega-hit podcasts like Serial, our collective appetite for these gory stories has never waned — which means there’s a record number of true crime books on shelves today, some more skillfully executed (no pun intended) than others.

 Fortunately, we’ve unearthed the most wickedly wonderful works for your enjoyment, resulting in this list of the best true crime books of all time.
 Whether you’re intrigued by domestic disappearances or monstrous murderers, you’re sure to have the crime of your life (pun intended this time) looking for your next read.

 Think that you can outwit a mystery author?
 Take our 1-minute quiz below to find out!

 1. In Cold Blood by Truman Capote

 Arguably the book that launched the true crime genre as we know it, Capote’s career-defining work begins with a shocking quadruple homicide in a quiet Kansas town.
 Though the case itself is open-and-shut, the author still manages to extract a spellbinding, psychologically rich story in the aftermath, based on interviews with the killers and exhaustive research on the victims.
 If you’re just starting to read true crime — or hoping to write it yourself one day — In Cold Blood is an unmissable introduction to the genre.

 2. Helter Skelter by Vincent Bugliosi